Soundproofing your walls is crucial to effectively soundproof any room.

-Soundproofing panels work by reducing vibrations through your wall, they are typically between 25mm to 40mm thick they do a great job of absorbing all the vibrations that solid walls are sometimes all too good at transmitting!
+Soundproofing panels work by reducing vibrations, they are typically between 25mm to 40mm thick they do a great job of absorbing all the vibrations that solid walls are sometimes all too good at transmitting!

-Screw them into place (you will have to cut the panels at the edge of the wall to fit) and then decorate over them and you’re good to go!
+Screw them into place (you will have to cut the panels at the edge to fit) and then decorate over them and you’re good to go!

 Additional Factors To Consider For Recording Studio Walls Or Home Cinemas